 As may be noted, when taking into account terrain shielding, the interference to RAS can be mitigated quite significantly.
 It should be noted that in case the interfering BS would be shieled by the clutter, the contours would be even smaller, however to address the worst case, this example didn’t take into account clutter losses.

 Figure 12 presents protection contours on the Google maps layer where red lines are the contours for the inband interference scenario, green lines are the contours for the adjacent channel interference scenario.
-On this figure, distance rings are also added to see the separation distances between BS and RAS that would be required for the site-specific case.
+On this figure, distance rings are also added to see the coordination distances between BS and RAS that would be required for the site-specific case.

 Figure 12